This Mortal Coil

 This Mortal Coil were a British music collective led by Ivo Watts-Russell, founder of the British record label 4AD.
-Although Watts-Russell and John Fryer were the only two official members, the band's recorded output featured a large rotating cast of supporting artists, many of whom were otherwise associated with 4AD, including members of Cocteau Twins, Pixies and Dead Can Dance.
-The project became known for its gothic, dream pop sound, and released three full albums, beginning in 1984 with It'll End in Tears.
+Although Watts-Russell and John Fryer were the only two official members, the band's recorded output featured a large rotating cast of supporting artists, many of whom were otherwise associated with 4AD, including members of Cocteau Twins, Cindytalk, Dead Can Dance, Breathless, The Breeders and Belly.

-Background
+The project is known for its gothic, dream pop and ethereal wave sound.
+Throughout their run, they released one extended play (EP), Sixteen Days / Gathering Dust, and three studio albums: It'll End in Tears (1984), Filigree & Shadow (1986) and Blood (1991).
+The former produced their modestly successful cover of Tim Buckley's "Song to the Siren", which peaked at number 66 on the UK Singles Chart.
+After the group broke up in 1991, former member Watts-Russell formed the similar group The Hope Blister.

+History

 Watts-Russell had founded 4AD in 1980, and the label established itself as one of the key labels in the British post-punk movement.
 Following several releases, Watts-Russell developed the idea of collaborating under the name This Mortal Coil.
-The name is taken from lyrics to the song Dream Within A Dream by Spirit ("...Stepping off this mortal coil will be my pleasure..."), which in turn is a quote from Shakespeare's Hamlet ("... what dreams may come, when we have shuffled off this mortal coil...").
+The name is taken from a line in the song Dream Within a Dream by Spirit ("...Stepping off this mortal coil will be my pleasure..."), which in turn alludes to Shakespeare's Hamlet ("... what dreams may come, when we have shuffled off this mortal coil...").